 Types of I.C.
 Engine

-I.C. engine is widely used in automobile industries so it is also known as automobile engine.
+I.C. engine are widely use in automobile industries so this engine sometimes call an automobile engine.
 An automobile engine may be classified in many manners.
 Today I am going to tell you some important classification of an automobile engine.

 According to number of stroke:

 In a two stroke engine a piston moves one time up and down inside the cylinder and complete one crankshaft revolution during single time of fuel injection.
 This type of engine has high torque compare to four stroke engine.
-These are generally used in scooters, pumping sets etc.
+Application : scooters, pumping sets etc.

 In a four stroke engine piston moves two times up and down inside the cylinder and complete two crankshaft revolutions during single time of fuel burn.
 This type of engines has high average compare to two stroke engine.
-These are generally used in bikes, cars, truck etc.
+Application : bikes, cars, truck etc.

 According to design of engine:

 In reciprocating engine the pressure force generate by combustion of fuel exerted on a piston (A device which free to move in reciprocation inside the cylinder).
 The piston starts reciprocating motion (too and fro motion).
 This reciprocating motion converts into rotary motion by use of crank shaft.
 So the crank shaft starts to rotate and make rotate the wheels of the vehicle.
 These are generally used in all automobile.

 2. Rotary engine (Wankel engine)

 In rotary engine there is a rotor which frees to rotate.
 The pressure force generated by burning of fuel is exerted on this rotor so the rotor rotate and starts to rotate the wheels of vehicle.
 This engine developed by Wankel in 1957.
 This engine is not used in automobile in present days.